FoundationRepairDataSoil risk intelligence

 Foundation risk tierLow

-Rank in Louisiana#56 of 61 counties
+Rank in Louisiana#58 of 64 parishes

 Higher-risk than41% of all U.S. counties

 Expansive clay swells as it takes on water and shrinks as it dries, and that repeated movement is what lifts and drops a foundation unevenly — opening stair-step cracks, racking door and window frames, and, left unmanaged, cracking slabs and footings.
-Lincoln County's exposure is low-to-moderate.
-With just 5% high-expansive soil, expansive clay is unlikely to be the main driver of foundation movement in Lincoln County.
+Lincoln Parish's exposure is low-to-moderate.
+With just 5% high-expansive soil, expansive clay is unlikely to be the main driver of foundation movement in Lincoln Parish.
 Settlement here more often traces to drainage, fill, tree roots, or original construction — worth a diagnosis before paying for clay fixes.

-The expansive soils under Lincoln County
+The expansive soils under Lincoln Parish

-How Lincoln County compares
+How Lincoln Parish compares

-CountyHigh-risk soil
+ParishHigh-risk soil

 Cracks, sticking doors, or sloping floors?

-If Lincoln County does need repair work
+If Lincoln Parish does need repair work

 Costs follow the same structure everywhere — from a few hundred dollars for a single crack injection to $8,000–$25,000+ for pier stabilization on a settling home.
 At this risk level the clay is rarely the culprit, so a proper diagnosis is the first dollar to spend.
 See the full foundation repair cost guide for method-by-method pricing.